tomctm/devops-coding-challenge/README.md

 ### Prerequisites

 - A Github account
-- Familiarity with GitLab CI/CD / Github Actions
+- Familiarity with Github Actions
 - Familiarity with Django
 - Basic understanding of Docker

 ### Instructions
-1. Create a private fork of this repo
+1. Clone this repo

-    The first step is to fork the provided Django repository.
+    The first step is to clone the provided Django repository.
 You can find the repository at:

     ```
     <https://github.com/mrmilu/devops-coding-challenge>

     ```

-    Click the "Fork" button in the top right corner and choose your personal namespace to create a fork.

 2. Design the GitLab CI/CD pipelines or Github Actions Workflow

-    Create a new file called `.gitlab-ci.yml` in the root of the Django project.
-This file will contain the GitLab CI configuration (feel free to use github actions too)
+    Create as many Github Workflows as you deem necessary.

     Design the CI/CD pipeline according to your preferences and best practices.